West Bank barrier: Health and medical services

 Médecins du Monde, the Palestinian Red Crescent Society and Physicians for Human Rights-Israel have stated that the barrier "harms West Bank health".
 Upon completion of the construction, the organizations predict, the barrier would prevent over 130,000 Palestinian children from being immunised, and deny more than 100,000 pregnant women (out of which 17,640 are high risk pregnancies) access to healthcare in Israel.
 In addition, almost a third of West Bank villages will suffer from lack of access to healthcare.
 After completion, many residents may lose complete access to emergency care at night.
 In towns near Jerusalem (Abu Dis and al-Eizariya), for example, average time for an ambulance to travel to the nearest hospital has increased from 10 minutes to over 110 minutes.
 A report from Physicians for Human Rights-Israel states that the barrier imposes "almost-total separation" on the hospitals from the population they are supposed to serve.
 The report also said that patients from the West Bank visiting Jerusalem's Palestinian clinics declined by half from 2002 to 2003.

+Rights, freedom and mobility of Palestinians working in Israel

+The wall significantly impacts the rights, freedom and mobility of Palestinian workers especially.
+It represents for Palestinians a complex system of control, surveillance and oppression.
+According to the Washington Post, about 70,000 Palestinians cross checkpoints daily to work in Israel, mainly in construction sites.
+Security forces at checkpoints have the authority to turn back Palestinians without reason or, as often is the case, turn a short commute into an hours-long, humiliating journey.
+Workers leave their homes in the very early morning, some as early as 2am, and spend hours commuting, not returning to their homes until the late evening.
+The military checkpoints they need to cross are usually overcrowded, in poor conditions and characterized by long processing times.
+They are herded through congested steel cages and metal turnstiles and go through invasive security checks.
+They are not allowed to take their own tools, food and drinks with them, adding an additional financial burden.
+Several human rights organizations, such as Amnesty International and Human Rights Watch, have reported human rights abuses inside checkpoints, including arbitrary arrests and unlawful shootings.
+The daily struggle and humiliation of going through a checkpoint is not only for workers but also for those communities that were cut in two by the presence of the separation wall.
+West Bank Palestinians who live on the Jerusalem side in areas like Nabi Samuel are forbidden to go to the Jerusalem site outside their homes and must cross a checkpoint to attend schools or go to work or to the hospital.